nkalexiou/nkalexiou.github.io/_posts/2023-05-17-hackthebox-soccer-writeup.markdown

 title:  "Hackthebox - Soccer writeup"
 date:   2023-05-17 19:00:00 +0300
 categories: HTB write-up
+description: "Hackthebox - HTB Soccer writeup - how to solve this box"
 ---

 This has been a fun box.
 It is ranked as easy, but I would argue it is more difficult than that.
 Pawning the user takes some time and thought.